CrunchyData/pg_tileserv/hugo/content/usage/table-layers.md

 ## Table Tile Request Customization

-Most developers will use the `tileurl` as is, but it's possible to add some parameters to the URL to customize behaviour at run time:
+Most developers will use the `tileurl` as is, but it's possible to add parameters to the URL to customize behaviour at run time:

 * `limit` controls the number of features to write to a tile.
 The default is 50000.
 * `resolution` controls the resolution of a tile.
 The default is 4096 units per side for a tile.